Consensys/quorum-cloud/aws/README.md

 ## Quorum Cloud: AWS

-Deploy a 7node Quorum Network in AWS using [Terraform](https://terraform.io).
+Deploy a Quorum Network in AWS using [Terraform](https://terraform.io).

 > AWS Fargate is only available in certain regions, see [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for more details.

 > AWS Fargate has default limits which might impact the provisioning, see [Amazon ECS Service Limits](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_limits.html) for more details.

 ## What will this create?
-This will create a 7node Quorum network using AWS ECS Fargate, S3 and an EC2.
+This will create a Quorum network (with 7 nodes by default) using AWS ECS Fargate, S3 and an EC2.
 The network can be configured to use either Raft or Istanbul consensus and either Tessera or Constellation privacy managers.

 ### Overview